alexjvr1/TopoPlot/README.md

 # TopoPlot
-Plot sample points on a topographical map.
+Create beautiful topographic maps with of sample locations.

-TopoPlot plots sample locations on topographical maps.
-The default maps are in grey scale, or the map can be produced in a custom colour palette.
-Sample colour, shape, and size can be chosen by the user.
+TopoPlot is an easy to use tool to create topographic maps of any region of the world using either country names, or specific coordinates.
+The map is coloured by elevation, and can be customised using any of the colourgradients available in matplotlib.
+Sample or population coordinates are plotted on top of the topographic map.
+These are plotted in black by default with a random marker shape assigned for each population, or they can be customised with a user provided input file.

 ## Requirements